kiboschool/programming1-population-analysis/README.md

 Calculate the population density using the formula `pop_density = population / area`

-If you face empty cells within the dataset, skip them or insert NA instead using your program.
+If you encounter empty cells within the dataset, insert `"NA"` for Not Applicable for the data for that cell in your results.

 ## Starter Code